 “Dammit!”
 He gasped and stumbled back, falling hard against the wall.
 He raised his hand to his head.
 That hurt!

 Heavy footsteps moved slowly across the floor of the trailer.
 When they reached the bathroom, they stopped.
 Damien didn’t move.
 He held his breath in anxious anticipation.

 Who was on the other side of the bathroom door?

 “Your worst nightmare,” the soft voice came.
 It broke into tittering laughter, then said, “I got your sister, Damien…and I’m gonna get you too.”

 Damien felt sick.
 This couldn’t really be happening.
-It was just a alcohol-induced dream… right?
+It was just a alcohol-induced hallucination… right?